 \textbf{\textit{Event-based model Pretaining:}} Pre-trained neural networks are the foundations of almost all downstream task models in the deep learning era.
-For the frame-based vision, the pre-trained weights on ImageNet are widely utilized for models' outstanding performance gains.
-With the growing interests in event-based vision, a wide range of datasets are collected in many downstream tasks.
-Thus, unified pre-trained weights with large-scale data are required for better performance.
-Since the event data is a totally distinct format containing spatiotemporal information, a reliable and efficient pre-trained method is required for various applications.
-Recently, in ~\cite{eventdatapretrain}, Yang \etal proposed the first pre-training pipeline for dealing with event camera data, including various event data augmentations, a masking sample strategy, and a contrastive learning approach.
+With the growing interest in event-based vision, a wide range of datasets are collected in many downstream tasks.
+Thus, unified pre-trained weights with large-scale data are required for better accuracy.
+Since the event data is a totally distinct format containing spatial-temporal information, a reliable and efficient pre-trained method is required for various applications.
+In ~\cite{eventdatapretrain}, Yang \etal~proposed the first pre-training pipeline for dealing with event camera data, including various event data augmentations, a masking sample strategy, and a contrastive learning approach.